SylphxAI/leaf/packages/create-leaf/template-default/docs/index.md

 ## What is Leaf?

-Leaf is a fast, modern documentation framework built with Preact that achieves 100% feature parity with VitePress.
+Leaf is a fast, modern documentation framework built with SolidJS that achieves 100% feature parity with VitePress.
 It's zero-config, blazingly fast, and beautifully designed with a 29% smaller bundle size.

 ## Features